jdcauley/standards/_harp/public/pages/css.md

 **Introduction**

-Cuberis projects use Less for CSS pre-processing.
+Cuberis projects typically use Less for CSS pre-processing.
 Less extends the CSS language, adding features that allow variables, mixins, functions and many other techniques that make CSS more maintainable, themable and extendable.
 Documentation on Less is available at [lesscss.org](http://lesscss.org).

 Projects in vanilla CSS or other pre-processors such as Sass are also supported, if necessary.

+Documentation for SASS can be found at http://sass-lang.com/

 Cuberis' CSS standards are heavily influenced by (**but differ from**) [Harry Roberts' CSS guidelines](http://cssguidelin.es/).